OpsVerseIO/real-user-monitoring/README.md

 ```

 Open your web browser and reload the page a few times, after a while you should see the spans printed in the console by the ConsoleSpanExporter.

-Fyi: [B3 Propagation](https://github.com/openzipkin/b3-propagation) is a specification for the header "b3" and those that start with "x-b3-".
-These headers are used for trace context propagation across service boundaries.